AFRICA

 5. Change in or extension of the activities of a joint venture, provided that the joint venture acquires further assets, contracts, know-how, rights etc. to form the basis for the new activities;

-6. Dissolution, provided (part of) the business of the joint venture is transferred to one or more of the businesses controlling the joint venture or to a third party.
+6. Dissolution, provided (part of) the business of the joint venture is transferred to one or more of the businesses controlling the joint venture or to a third party; and

 Thresholds that decide whether a merger notification must be filed